urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

     1. They can't be used at the beginning or the end of a number.
 Thus, _2 and 2_ are invalid.
     2. They can't be used immediately before or after a decimal.
 Thus, 1_.2 and 1._2 are invalid.
     3. They can't be used before an identifying suffix such as F, D or L Thus, 1.0_f is invalid.
-    4. They can't be used immediated before or after the binary or hexadecimal identifiers b and x.
+    4. They can't be used immediate before or after the binary or hexadecimal identifiers b and x.
 Thus, 0x_1 is invalid.
     5. Although confusing, it is legal to have multiple underscores between two digits.
 For example: int a = 1____3; // Variable a has a value of 13 int b = 1_3; // Variable b has a value of 13

+Binary representation for integers
+  Java does not have a native unsigned int data type All primitive integer types in Java (byte, short, int, and long) are signed,
+    meaning they use one bit to represent the sign (positive or negative) and the remaining bits for the magnitude Java uses two's complement representation for negative numbers, which basic rule is to take the positive, invert all bits then adda binary one.
+For example: int x = 3; // 0b0000_0000_0000_0011
+      int y = ~x; // 0b1111_1111_1111_1100 -> y = -4;
+      int z = ~y; // 0b0000_0000_0000_0011 -> z = 3;

 Primitive casting
   Widening conversion